-Of all of the North American territory where False Unicorn Rt. grows, the southern area from Florida to Mississippi has the greatest potential for cultivation of this herb.
+Out of all of the North American territory where False Unicorn Rt. grows, the southern area from Florida to Mississippi has the greatest potential for cultivation of this herb.
 As this herb became marketed and sold in greater quantities, it began to rapidly decline.
-This plant is prized for the rhizome (root); once it is harvested it does not grow back.
-Cultivated False Unicorn beds across the U.S. have shown little to no results in growth of the rhizome, which despite great effort is a little discouraging for potential marketing.
+This plant is prized for the rhizome (root), that once harvested does not grow back.
+Cultivated False Unicorn beds across the U.S. have shown little to no results in regrowth of the rhizome which, despite great effort, is a little discouraging for potential marketing.
 One farm that has had some good results in cultivating this plant is Horizon Herbs in southern Oregon.

 False Unicorn Rt. has been touted as the perfect herb for helping to regulate menstruation as well as prevent miscarriage; this may have been what has contributed to its decline.
 This herb is mentioned regularly across many forums for women’s fertility health.
-I have seen it mentioned at least a dozen times on our new Natural Fertility Community which has only been going for about 6 months.
-Now you may think this is not much, but for it to be asked about frequently makes me wonder where women are even hearing about it?
-I am part of many forums on women’s fertility, and I still see women not only asking about it, but recommending it, or suggesting that other women learn about it.
+It is an herb frequently asked about in online communities which makes me wonder where women are even hearing about it.
+I am part of many forums on women’s fertility and, in spite of this plant’s fate, I still see women not only asking about it, but recommending it, or suggesting that other women learn about it.
 We need to be clear up front that while this herb may have beneficial healing properties for fertility issues, it is a plant that is struggling.

-This root has shown work in the body by interacting with estrogen receptor sites of the hypothalamus.
+This root has been shown to work in the body by interacting with estrogen receptor sites of the hypothalamus.
 It is said to increase estrogen, aiding the ovaries in releasing a mature egg at ovulation.
-This herb overall has not been studied that much.
-It may seem that this herb sounds perfect for you, but in reality there are a variety of other wonderful herbs with similar actions that may be just as effective.
-Tribulus, Vitex and Dong Quai are some examples of fertility herbs with similar actions.
-As for aiding in prevention of recurrent miscarriage, Partridge berry is a great alternative.
+False Unicorn Rt. overall has not been studied that much.
+It may seem that this herb sounds perfect for you but, in reality, there are a variety of other wonderful herbs with similar actions that may be just as effective.
+Tribulus (Tribulus terrestris), Vitex or Chastetree berry (Vitex agnus-castus), and Dong Quai (Angelica sinensis) are some examples of fertility herbs with similar actions.
+As for aiding in prevention of recurrent miscarriage, Partridge berry (Mitchella repens) is a great alternative.

 Making Smart Choices When Choosing Herbs for Healing